Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Simulation

 \subsection{Centered random forest}

 We now describe our results for the centered random forest.
 Note that the split of each node is stopped only when the maximum depth is attained.
 Even if the node contains fewer than two data points, it continues to be split if the maximum depth is not attained.
 The maximum depth is determined by cross-validation with 5 partitions.
-The candidate depths are chosen from $\left\{h\leq \log_2 n: h = 2k+1, k=0,1,\cdots \right\}$ with $n$ as the training sizes of the model.
-By default, the number of trees in each forest is 100, and the number of replications is 100.
-The simulation of the centered random forest has two components.
+The candidate depths are chosen from $\left\{h\leq \log_2 n: h = 2k+1, k=0,1,\cdots \right\}$ where $n$ is the training data size of the model.
+We always keep the number of trees in each forest as 100, and the number of replications as 100.
+We conduct two simulation studies for centered random forests.
 The first one varies the discrepancy ratio within $\left\{0.1, 0.15, 0.2, 0.3\right\}$, keeping the sample sizes $n_s=20000$, $n_t=500$, $n_{test}=100$, and the total number of features $d=50$ fixed.
 This therefore means that for $5,8,10,15$ features, the functional forms are different between the source and target domains.
 The results of this simulation is shown in Figure \ref{tlcrf_discrepancy ratio}.
 We see that the transfer learning method uniformly performs better than the model trained in target data, despite having large differences in the functional forms of some features between the domains.
 This shows the benefit of transfer learning from related yet different domains.
 As expected we see the performance advantage of transfer CRF over CRF reduces quite a bit as the number of features whose functional association is different across domains increases.